garrettgoodstein/SpaceJumper/README.md

 ### To build and run on mobile devices

 First, make sure your Unity setting are up to date.
-Go to Edit - Project Settings - Player to configure the settings
+Go to "Edit - Project Settings - Player" to configure the settings.

 #### iOS

-1) Go to File - Build Settings, and ensure that all of the scenes you would like to be included are included
+1) Go to "File - Build Settings", and ensure that all of the scenes you would like to be included are included.
-2) Hook up your iPhone to the computer
+2) Hook up your iPhone to the computer.
-3) Press Build and Run
+3) Press "Build and Run".
-4) Your phone should display the game automatically and make an app in your device
+4) Your phone should display the game automatically and make an app in your device.

 #### Android

-1) Go to File - Build Settings, and ensure that all of the scenes you would like to be included are included
+1) Go to "File - Build Settings", and ensure that all of the scenes you would like to be included are included.
-2) Hook up your Android to the computer
+2) Hook up your Android to the computer.
-3) Press Build and Run
+3) Press "Build and Run".
-4) Your phone should display the game automatically and make an app in your device
+4) Your phone should display the game automatically and make an app in your device.

 ## Conclusion